rogersteffen/propensity_to_buy/README.md

 * Personal seasonality - that is, some buyers will routinely purchase the same time each year ... events, season, birthdays, holidays
 * Price sensitivity - an individuals price sensitivity relative to the current discounts offered
 * (Very detailed) temporal aggregation (aka time based-feature engineering) - here increasing the number of features and using short time slices to see when model improvements taper off
-* Training record "augmentation" (or temporal shifting, lagged feature stacking, diagonal slices)
+* Training record "augmentation" (or temporal shifting, lagged feature stacking, diagonal slices) ... build upon what I've done in the past
 * Regression vs. Classification - allowing for more nuance such as time decayed sum of future transactions
+* Feature crossing + automated feature selection

 Data preparation/pre-processing:
 * Explore the impact of not balancing, under sampling, oversampling